Advanced-Computer-Lab-2022/KIMOS/README.md

 # Contribute 💡
-You can contribute to this project by securing all of its end points, and by adding more features such as
+You can contribute to this project by securing all of its endpoints, and by adding more features such as
 - Live Video lectures
 - Blog.
 To share information between the users
 - Log system to keep track of the transactions
-- Log system to keep track of all of the admins actions as they can do many dangerous actions
+- Log system to keep track of all of the admin's actions as they can do many dangerous actions

 # Credits
 - We got all of the pictures from https://www.pinterest.com/20randallcs/cool-anime-pictures/